google-ml-infra/jax-fork/ci/README.md

 ## JAX's Official CI and Build/Test Scripts

 JAX's official CI jobs run the scripts in this folder.
-The CI scripts require an env file to be set in `ENV_FILE` that sets various configuration settings.
+The CI scripts require an env file to be set in `JAXCI_ENV_FILE` that sets various configuration settings.
 These "env" files are structured by their build type.
 For e.g., `ci/envs/build_artifacts/jaxlib` contains the configs for building the `jaxlib` package.
 The scripts are intended to be used across different platforms and